IMPORTANT THINGS TO CONSIDER WHEN DESIGNING YOUR DREAM SAUNA AND HOW TO ENJOY IT TO THE FULLEST

 All heat-storing surfaces must be thermally insulated in the same way as the walls.
 Uninsulated surface in the ceiling or on the walls increases the heater’s power requirement by 1.2.
 With regards to uninsulated surfaces, it is always advisable to read the manufacturers’ operating instructions.

-GO CREATIVE with SAUNA BENCH ARRANGEMENT
+GO CREATIVE with the SAUNA BENCH ARRANGEMENT

 Consider integrating your electric heater into the sauna bench arrangement when you want to achieve the clean and polished look of a modern Finnish sauna.